FBI Awards Partners, Anti-Drug Campaigners And Difference-Makers Across U.S.

 The FBI director said that although rosy words come easily for others, "pontificating about leadership really isn't my style" — so he said he reserved special respect for people who put in the work, like the recipients of the community awards.

-Wray followed a short recorded message from country music icon Dolly Parton, whose foundation was recognized for providing financial support to families suffering after devastating wildfires in Gatlinburg, Tennessee.
+Wray followed a short recorded message from country music icon Dolly Parton, whose foundation was recognized for providing financial support to families suffering after devastating wildfires in Gatlinburg, Tenn.

 In her message, Parton said she was honored to take part in the ceremony and closed by singing a line from one of her legendary songs, "I will always love you."